Confused about your illness? So are the experts.

 Which begs the obvious question: If the DSM leaves so much to be desired, yet remains uncritically accepted by the professionals we entrust our lives to, what does this say for our prospects of recovery?

-It also begs this slightly less obvious question: If the DSM is so firmly entrenched in medical, insurance, and other circles, what are our chances that those responsible for the DSM-V will place our needs above those who make money off our illness?
+It also begs this slightly less obvious question: If the DSM is so firmly entrenched in medical, insurance, and other circles, what are our chances that those responsible for the DSM-5 will place our needs above those who make money off our illness?
+(The answer to that is in a new section to mcmanweb, DSM-5.)

 First an explanation: The term nosology refers to the systematic classification of illnesses.